-REIZE is a powdered energy drink, with each 4 g sachet having 50 mg of caffeine and is completely sugar-free, having only a 11 calorie footprint.
+REIZE is a powdered energy drink, with each 4 g sachet having 50 mg of caffeine and is completely sugar-free, having only an 11-calorie footprint.

-It also contains a whole host of beneficial components such as taurine, ginseng, and B-group vitamins to give you that much-needed energy boost without needing to worry about the crash afterward.
+It also contains a whole host of beneficial components such as taurine, ginseng, and B-group vitamins to give you that much-needed energy boost without needing to worry about the crash afterwards.

 Best of all, you can get it shipped straight to your doorstep for only $1 per sachet, and that’s including shipping costs.